-Old School New Body entails working out 3 times per week for 90 minutes, making it ideal for those with limited time available who still want to workout to improve their physique.
+Old School New Body entails working out 3 to 4 times per week for 30 to 90 minutes, making it ideal for those with limited time available who still want to work out to improve their physique.

 Who Is It For?

 The Old School New Body, aka the F4X training system, is a no-frills, simple and effective fitness program that has already helped scores of people get back in shape, lose fat, gain muscle, and look younger.

 It is sold for $20 on the official website – oldschoolnewbody.com

 It is marketed for people over 35 and up to ripe old age, people over 60, 70, or more who are surprisingly responsive to appropriate training.
 However, the program is just as effective for beginners or anyone who needs a solid workout protocol that does not stress joints and tendons.
 You’ll see why later.

 You should also check our Body Transformation Blueprint review.

 However, while Vince Gironda’s workout hinged on 8 sets of 8 repetitions, Steve and Becky Holman’s Old School New Body rely on 4 sets of 10.
 Both methods rely on short rest times between sets to increase metabolic stress and induce hypertrophy.